 AMP will be selecting an outstanding med/psych resident to receive our 19th award this year.
 The resident should be in his/her final year of training, in academic year 2020 – 2021, in a combined internal medicine/psychiatry, family medicine/psychiatry, pediatrics-psychiatry or neurology-psychiatry residency program in the United States.

-The Martin Fenton Award will be presented at the national AMP meeting being held in Atlanta, GA Thursday, October 15, 2020 to Saturday, October 17th, 2020, at the Emory Conference Center in Atlanta.
+The Martin Fenton Award will be presented using a virtual platform.
 The award includes a $500 stipend to support the trainee in attending the AMP conference.

 The awardee will serve as a nonvoting resident member of the AMP Board of Directors, for the 2020-2021 year.
 His/her responsibilities will include: